Wuhan virus: Death toll in China hits 132, number of cases nearing 6,000

 Fears of the spreading virus led airlines to reduce flights to China and global companies to restrict employee travel to the country.

-The Hubei province health authority said in a statement early Wednesday (Jan 29) that 25 further people had died as of end-Tuesday.
+The Hubei province health authority said in a statement early on Wednesday that a further 25 people had died as of end-Tuesday.

-The virus emerged late last year in Wuhan, Hubei’s capital and a major transportation hub, and much of the province has been under virtual lockdown as China seeks to contain the virus from spreading further.
+The virus emerged late last year in Wuhan, Hubei's capital and a major transportation hub, and much of the province has been under virtual lockdown as China seeks to contain the virus to stop it from spreading further.

-With Hubei’s latest figures, the total number of confirmed cases in China is almost 6,000, surpassing that of the Sars epidemic in 2003, which infected 5,327 people in China and infected over 8,000 people worldwide.
+With Hubei's latest figures, the total number of confirmed cases in China surpasses that of the severe acute respiratory syndrome (Sars) epidemic in 2003, which infected 5,327 people in China and infected over 8,000 people worldwide.

 The flu-like virus has spread overseas to more than a dozen countries.